calaldees/teachingWorkshops/teacherTraining/primary.md

 Given the power of project based approaches and the power of spending multiple weeks on a topic to bring a skill to a sufficiently high level.
 We then start secondary school but splitting that up into tiny fragment box's that get 1 hour a week.

+#### Case Study 2 - Secondary

-See CBIC or Integrated Curriculum in secondary (from earlier sessions)
+See CBIC or Integrated Curriculum in secondary (from earlier sessions)?

 Integrated curriculum - a case study in secondary.

 Activity: Given the benefits in primary.
 Do you think this would work in secondary?
+(10min)

+Story
 * Sandwich Technology School in 2008/201x tried this.
   * Over half of contact time in CBIC group
   * Total unmitigated failure